joelkariyalil/Context-Aware-Jenkins-Transfers-Documentation/docs/source/contribution.rst

    .. code-block:: bash

-      $ git commit -m "Description of the changes"
+      $ git commit -m "Description Of the Changes"

 6. **Push to Your Fork**: